brendanwelzien/reading-notes401/class-18.md

 - models.py is where we define our database models
 - tests.py is for our app-specific tests
 - views.py is where we handle the request/response logic for our web app
-- add a urls.py to handle *request/response* logic for app
+- urls.py to handle *request/response* logic for app

 1. go to `settings.py` add the new `app` to `INSTALLED_APPS`, to local
 2. run `python manage.py migrate` // possibly use `makemigrations` as well